Bekyy/credit-scoring-model-/README.md

 3. Build a model that assigns a probability of default to new customers based on their characteristics.
 4. Translate risk probability into a credit score that reflects the customer's creditworthiness.
 5. Develop a model that predicts the optimal loan amount and duration for customers based on their risk profile.
+6. Model Serving API Call: FLASK API to serve the trained machine-learning models for real-time predictions.

 ## Major Tasks
 * Exploratory Data Analysis (EDA)